Vinod-Kumar-R/AutomationTesting/README.md

-# AutomationTesting (Framework used to test on WebApplication, Mobile Browser application and Browser stack)
+# AutomationTesting (Framework used to test Web Application in all Browser, Mobile Browser and Browser stack)
 Keyword Driver Framework is a test Data Driven (TDD) and implemented using JAVA and Spring Core.
-Main method start from class Mainfunction under package "com.encash.offers.baseframework"
+Main method start from class "Mainfunction.java" under package "com.automation.baseframework"

-the framework support both Web Automation and Mobile Web Browser automation, Most of the code will be reusable for Web Automation and Mobile Web browser. it also support all types of Browser (configuration file). for testing Mobile Web Browser, then Appium Server is required of version 1.18.0-2 ( tested on this)

-Test Script are used in the Excel sheet (.xlsx or .xls) and CSV file for Object Repository.

-After all testcase executed, an summary email report are send to team (configuration) and for Report used Extent Report and KLOV report for historical data

-sample image of testcase, testscript, objectRepositorty and email format, file are stored in "ConfigurationFolder/sampleTestScript/"

-Cofiguration
+Below feature are supported by framework
+ > Web Browser, Mobile Browser and Browser stack
+ > Support all type of Browser
+ > Integration bewteen JIRA and Automation Framwork
+ > Extent Report and KLOV Report (historical) for Test Result
+ > Summar status report of test script are send to mail id after complete execution.

+Setup of Automation framework

-Step 1 :- Create a environment variable called "encashoffers" and copy the content inside the "ConfigurationFolder" to newly created enviroment variable
+Step 1 :- Create a environment variable called "automation" and copy the content inside the "ConfigurationFolder" to newly created enviroment variable

 Step 2 :- restart the system

-Step 3 :- update the config.properties file with properly.
+Step 3 :- update the config.properties file in "<Environmentvarialbe>/properties".

 Run the program from command line